This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Transfer The Snake Plant To The New Pot

 Once the new pot is ready, fill half with potting soil recommended for Sansevieria.
 Now place the plant to check the height.
-It would be best to ensure the plant is sitting at the same depth as in the old pot.
+Ensuring the plant sits at the same depth as in the old pot would be best.
 If needed, you can add more soil to raise the base level.

 You can also add a layer of sand or perlite in the middle for extra drainage.
 The leaves should not touch the soil surface once the root system is buried under the soil.
 Otherwise, constant contact with moist soil can cause the leaves to rot.